mfornos/awesome-microservices/README.md

 - [RFC5246](http://tools.ietf.org/html/rfc5246) - The Transport Layer Security (TLS) Protocol Version 1.2.
 - [RFC6066](http://tools.ietf.org/html/rfc6066) - TLS Extensions.
+- [RFC6749](http://tools.ietf.org/html/rfc6749) - The OAuth 2.0 authorization framework.
+- [RFC7515](https://tools.ietf.org/html/rfc7515) - JSON Web Signature (JWS) represents content secured with digital signatures or Message Authentication Codes (MACs) using JSON-based data structures.
+- [RFC7519](https://tools.ietf.org/html/rfc7519) - JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
+- [OIDCONN](http://openid.net/connect/) - OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
+It allows clients to verify the identity of the end-user based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.

 ### Service Discovery

-- [HAL-DRAFT](https://tools.ietf.org/html/draft-kelly-json-hal-07) - The JSON Hypertext Application Language (HAL) is a standard which establishes conventions for expressing hypermedia controls, such as links, with JSON (_draft_).
+- [HAL-DRAFT](https://tools.ietf.org/html/draft-kelly-json-hal-07) - The JSON Hypertext Application Language (HAL) is a standard which establishes conventions for expressing hypermedia controls, such as links, with JSON. <sup>DRAFT</sup>
 - [WADL](http://www.w3.org/Submission/wadl/) - The Web Application Description Language specification.
 - [WSDL](http://www.w3.org/TR/wsdl20/) - The Web Services Description Language Version 2.0 spec.